max813709/UiPath-Projects/README.md

 Write a profit report using email automation and excel automation to include the items purchased, the subtotal, the service fee and the purchase total for the entire order for each customer.

-Write a Profit report for all customers that is automated to be emailed to the user.
+Write a profit report for all customers that is automated to be emailed to the user.

 <strong>Contributors</strong>